pedrolpin4/pedrolpin4/README.md

 # **Hello, people of internet! 👋 I'm Pedro**

-- 🔭 I'm currently in a Full-Stack WebDev training program at [Driven Education](https://www.driven.com.br/#sobre-nos), which primarily focuses on React and Node.js
+- 🔭 I'm currently in a Full-Stack WebDev training program at [Driven Education](https://www.driven.com.br/#sobre-nos)
-- 🧪 I'm currently learning End-to-end Javascript Testing
+- 🧪 I'm currently learning End-to-end Javascript Testing and BackEnd Architectures
+- 🇧🇷 I'm from Brazil, and I'm currently looking to work as a software engineer and solve some software problems
 - ✨ Pronouns: He / His
-- 🧑‍🤝‍🧑 I'm looking to collaborate on open source projects
 - 👮‍♀️ Fun-fact: I've served for 3 years in an Officer Preparatory course at Brazilian Navy, but it was not my thing lol

 ## Technologies